Abraxas1010/causal-confluence-wolfram-lean/05_Technical_Report.md

 What it does:

 - `lake update` (pinned deps)
-- strict builds `-Dno sorry -DwarningAsError=true` for all Wolfram modules + bridge modules + demo exe
+- strict builds `-DwarningAsError=true` for all Wolfram modules + bridge modules + demo exe
 - runs `wolfram_multiway_demo` to produce JSON
 - greps for `axiom`/`sorry`/`admit` in bundle sources
 - collects compiler artifacts (`.olean` + C IR)